Masters in Management Information System (MIS)

 Computer Systems Analyst

-To do this, they introduce new and improved methods that further optimize the resources of existing systems, or they develop entirely new computer systems using different hardware or programs.
+Toward this end, they introduce new and improved methods that further optimize the resources of existing systems, or they develop entirely new computer systems using different hardware or programs.

 Data analysts collect, process, and perform statistical analyses of data.
 Their aim is to discover how data can be used to answer questions and solve problems.
 With Big Data Analytics coming to the fore, data analysts have never had it so good!